 Next we deal with the reason for the stop.
-My focus then shifts to each fact inch by inch.
-We look at whether or not the officer had reasonable suspicion for stopping you.
+My focus then shifts to each fact inch by inch of the dui arrest.
+We look at whether or not the officer had reasonable suspicion for stopping you for an alleged dui.
 As I mentioned above, you are protected by the 4th Amendment to the United States Constitution and you have the right not to be stopped unless you have at a minimum violated a traffic code.

 WIDMARK FORMULA.
 Erik Widmark was the original creator of the algorithmic formula which is used today to calculate your blood alcohol concentration.
 During our office meeting I will show you exactly what your BAC was at the time of driving based on your alcohol consumption.
 It is very important that we know exactly what you were drinking and when.
 We will use this and additional information in our computer program to produce a graph of your blood alcohol level.

 STANDARDIZED FIELD SOBRIETY TEST.
 I am Certified in Standardized Field Sobriety Testing.
 I have taken the same course that many Police, Sheriff, and CHP Officers have taken.
-However, as an attorney I am trained to to execute the test perfectly.
+However, as an dui attorney who knows the dui facts, I am trained to to execute the test perfectly.
 I have memorized the exact language of the SFST and well as the validating clues associated with each test.

 HORIZONTAL GAZE NYSTAGMUS.
 This is the eye test.
 But did you know that most officers don't even know the most basic elements of the test?
 In order to do the test properly the officer must make 7 passes on each eye.
 If the officer does the test correctly he will have taken 86 seconds at a minimum to complete the eye test.
 The Horizontal Gaze Nystagmus test is one of 3 test recognized by the National Highway Traffic Safety Administration (NHTSA) as being a "standardize field sobriety test."